ThanosMet/Benchmarking-framework-library-for-Information-Retrieval-models/README.md

 evaluation of heterogeneous **Information Retrieval (IR) models** under a common experimental pipeline.

-The project was developed as part of my Diploma Thesis at the Department of Computer Engineering and Informatics, University of Patras.
+This project was developed as part of my Diploma Thesis at the Department of Computer Engineering and Informatics (CEID), University of Patras.

 ## Overview